WHERE THE HEART IS

 Waiting To Exhale

 Sometime in the middle of the night I remembered to breathe again.
 My mind has been racing for days – getting here, adjusting, finding our way around.
 Processing the problems and potentials.
-Can we do this should we do this how do we do this??? whoa…Put the breaks on.
+Can we do this? should we do this? how do we do this??? whoa…Put the breaks on.
 Disfruta el dia!
 (Enjoy the day!)

 Night sounds bird songs children playing and laughter in the streets.
 The old man in the produce store spearheads a shop packed with black plastic trash bags (plastico negro) and children, babes to teenagers; his vegetales looking as tired as he does through his snaggle-tooth smile.
 The convenience store clerk leaves his counter to guide us around the corner to buy our own trash bags, opening a package of smaller ones to show me the size.
 He didn’t have to do that.
 The smiling cooing hermosa bebe (beautiful baby) of the owner of the best vegetarian restaurante in town is deeply loved & shows it.
 A donkey brays nearby and an occasional horse climbs the cobblestone street with its rider.
 A few stray dogs wander.
 A gringo with a yoga mat slips insider her door but hears our comments and steps out to chat.
 Six months here and loving it.
 We strike up a conversation over breakfast with a couple running a B & B soon-to-be-retreat center.
 Instant friendships and shared stories abound.